jfzhang95/Chinese_Poem_Writer/README.md

 ### Introduction
 We built a Chinese poem writer based on [Temporal Convolutional Networks (TCN)](https://arxiv.org/abs/1803.01271).
 This paper recently indicates that a simple TCN architecture outperforms RNNs across a diverse range of tasks and datasets, while demonstrating longer effective memory.
-Therefore, we train this Chinese poem writer using TCN.
+Therefore, we built this Chinese poem writer using TCN.

 ### Dependencies
 ```